discus-sions/TownOfHost-TheOtherRoles/README.md

 When an PlagueBearer tries to use the kill button, they infect the crewmate.<br>
 To win as PlagueBearer, you must be the last one alive with a crewmember.<br>
 To infect, you just have to press the kill button.
-No infecting timer. <br>
+There isn't an infecting timer. <br>
 After infecting everyone, you turn into Pestilence.

 * As a measure against blackout, after death, the Plaguebearer can only see the motion of committing suicide at each meeting.
 There is no corpse. <br>